dreamcatcher-tech/network/Inbox/2025-05-18 1954 widget comms protocol.md

 making a frame use esm imports so that it isn't bundling all these things would be good, but we need some kind of other tool to map imports to things on artifact, so they are integrity hashed, and pulled only from artifact.

+Should be able to open a new window with the frame in it, and have it load up full screen, basically, without all the surrounding artifact stuff in it.